rjwats/esp8266-react/README.md

 # ESP8266 React

-A simple, extensible framework for getting up and running with the ESP8266/ESP32 microchip and a react front end.
+A simple, extensible framework for IoT projects built on ESP8266/ESP32 platforms with responsive React front-end.

-Designed to work with the PlatformIO IDE with limited setup.
+Designed to work with the PlatformIO IDE with limited setup, please read below for build and flash instructions.

-This project supports ESP8266 and ESP32 devices, see build instruction below for more details.

-## Why I made this project

-I found I was repeating a lot of work when starting new IoT projects with the ESP8266 chip.

-Most of my IoT projects have required:

-* Configurable WiFi
-* Configurable access point
-* Synchronization with NTP
-* The ability to perform OTA updates

-I also wanted to adopt a decent client side framework so the back end could be simplified to a set of REST endpoints.

-All of the above features are included in this framework, which I plan to use as a basis for my IoT projects.

-The interface is responsive and should work well on mobile devices.
-It also has the prerequisite manifest/icon file, so it can be added to the home screen if desired.

 ![Screenshots](/screenshots/screenshots.png?raw=true "Screenshots")

+## Features

+Provides many of the features required for IoT projects:

+* Configurable WiFi - Network scanner and WiFi connection screen
+* Configurable Access Point - Can be continuous or automatically enabled when WiFi connection fails
+* Network Time - Synchronization with NTP
+* Remote Firmware Updates - Enable secured OTA updates
+* Security - Protected RESTful endpoints and a secured user interface

+The back-end is provided by a set of RESTful endpoints and the React based front-end is responsive and scales well to various screen sizes.

+The file system artefact has the prerequisite manifest/icon file, so it can be added to the home screen of a mobile device if required.

 ## Getting Started